What to do when you don’t fit inside a homeschool box

 In an ideal world, you wouldn’t need a label at all.

 But, being unclassified can be difficult.
-How do you introduce ourselves?
+How do you introduce yourselves?
 How do you describe what you do, especially when you meet other homeschoolers, who you want to share your experiences with?
 How can you give a truthful introduction, in one short ‘hello’?
 Our truths would make for a lengthy greeting, that’s for sure.
-And we’re a bit scared of calling ourselves unschoolers because of the people who might tell us we’re not.

 Simply; I’m parenting, and our family are living, without school.
 School-free.
-That’s the term we choose to describe ourselves if anyone asks.
+That’s the term we choose to describe ourselves.
 Though my children tend to say, ‘freeeeeee’.

 Here are a few ideas for words you could use if your homeschool style is unclassified, or a mix of different approaches, but you want a way to describe yourself as a homeschooler: